mhdawson/arduino-esp8266/MqttIRReceiver/README.md

 while being able to receive from a large range of devices with proper back-end control.

-The back end control will initially be mangaed through [micro-app-ir-to-mqtt-bridge](https://github.com/mhdawson/micro-app-ir-to-mqtt-bridge).
+The back end control will initially be managed through [micro-app-ir-to-mqtt-bridge](https://github.com/mhdawson/micro-app-ir-to-mqtt-bridge).

 The receiver collects raw IR data until a `space` larger than